mulchy/prime_solo_01_mirror/README.md

 Creating base projects is something that will serve you well.
 With what you know now, we are going to create a build that encompasses the basics.
 We will be adding onto it throughout the program, so while considering this setup process, ensure you pick a repo name that represents what will happen throughout the program.

 “Base Project” is a name that would work well in this case.
-But I don’t not want to prevent anyone from discovering a name that works better.

 Here are the steps that need to be completed in the allotted time:
 * Create a new repository on GitHub,